WRL Globe Scout 65 and 680 Modifications

 The 6AG7/6F6/6V6 oscillator and audio stages operate from a much stiffer voltage divider and the center of the two electrolytics, which now tie into the center tap of the bleeder/voltage divider.
 This eliminates low voltage soaring while the key is up.

 Even if you do not change to grid block keying, adding this circuit and biasing the 6146 grid negative will improve output power and reduce open key voltage on the CW jack.
-It will allow moving the 450-ohm bias resistor from the 6146 cathode into the modulator plate circuit.
+This modification will allow moving the 450-ohm bias resistor from the 6146 cathode into the modulator plate circuit.

 When working 40 and higher, use the standard RF output port.